Japanese street fashion: Lolita

 The Ganguro style of Japanese street fashion became popular among Japanese girls in the early 1990s and peaked in the early 2000s.
 Ganguro falls into the larger subculture of gyaru fashion.
 Ganguro typically includes brightly colored outfits, mini-skirts, and tie-dyed sarongs.
-The ganguro style consists of bleached hair, a deep tan, fake eyelashes, black and white eyeliner, bracelets, earrings, rings, necklaces and platform shoes.
+The ganguro style consists of bleached hair, a deep tan, fake eyelashes, black and white eyeliner, bracelets, earrings, rings, necklaces, and platform shoes.

 Many people consider Namie Amuro to have been the leading figure of ganguro style.
 Exactly after her public appearances with tanned skin and dyed hair, a lot of Japanese girls started to follow her example.
 The terms "Yamanba" and "Manba" refer to the extreme ends of the Ganguro style.
 However, enthusiasts of both the Yamanba and Manba styles consider ganguro as an "easy version" of their style.
 Nowadays, the name 'Yamanba' has shortened to 'Manba'.

-The Kogal (Kogyaru) look is based on a high school uniform, but with a shorter skirt, loose socks, and often dyed hair and a scarf as well.
+The Kogal (Kogyaru) look is based on a high school uniform, but with a shorter skirt, loose socks, and often dyed hair and scarf as well.
 Members of the Kogal style sometimes refer to themselves as Gyaru (gals).
-This style was prominent in the 1990s, and it started gaining its popularity again since the end of 2020.
+This style was prominent in the 1990s, and it started gaining popularity again at the end of 2020, however it is an age category specifically for gals in high school.